emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 **TP4 November 2020**

+#### List for Danielle to bring back from Mo'orea Spring 2022

+- September 2020: Run 4 BK-4
+- September 2020: Run 4 Initial 1 and 2
+- September 2020: POR-240 Run 5 20200913

 ## <a name="Week"></a> **Weekly Schedule**

 Emma will sign the Putnam lab up for the appropriate time slots at the beginning of the week on the [PPP team up calendar](https://teamup.com/c/h2sumb/ppp-and-thornber-labs).
+Titrations google sheet [schedule](https://docs.google.com/spreadsheets/d/1GTZB9j9tki10ST88y0ErgEItQN5vrMHNqjC2ykZzzsU/edit#gid=0).

 **Week of 3/7 - 3/11**